sesha-2k3/sde-n-dbms/README.md

 | [Database System Concepts (Silberschatz) — Ch.
 2, 6](https://db-book.com/) | Textbook | The standard DBMS textbook used in most university courses |
 | [Scaler — DBMS Fundamentals Course (Free)](https://www.scaler.com/topics/course/dbms/) | Course | Free course with certificate covering fundamentals through advanced |

 **Practice:** Translate 10 English-language queries into relational algebra, then into SQL.
-Verify both produce the same results on a sample dataset.
+Use FitTrack's schema as your dataset — e.g., "Find all clients whose trainer left a note today but who haven't logged a workout" expressed in both relational algebra and SQL.

 ---